< Browse to Previous Essay | Browse to Next Essay >

 Moran State Park

-Mt.
-Constitution is the highest point in San Juan County.
+Mount Constitution is the highest point in San Juan County.
 When Robert Moran sold Moran Brothers Shipyard, which he had built into one of the Northwest's largest shipbuilders, and retired in 1906 at the age of 49, he moved to Orcas Island.
 There he began acquiring vast tracts of land near the mansion he built and named Rosario.
-He eventually accumulated 7,800 acres, which included forests, several mountain lakes, and all of Mt.
-Constitution, whose summit commands spectacular views of the entire San Juan archipelago, Vancouver Island, the Olympic Peninsula, and Mt.
-Baker and the Cascade Range.
+He eventually accumulated 7,800 acres, which included forests, several mountain lakes, and all of Mount Constitution, whose summit commands spectacular views of the entire San Juan archipelago, Vancouver Island, the Olympic Peninsula, and Mount Baker and the Cascade Range.

 CCC Camp Moran

 As with many state and federal parks across the country, much of Moran State Park's infrastructure was eventually constructed by the CCC.
 Established in 1933, the Civilian Conservation Corps was one of the first and most popular of the New Deal programs created by President Franklin D. Roosevelt (1881-1945) to combat the Depression.
 It provided employment for millions of young men while constructing important public projects -- parks, campgrounds, dams, bridges, roads, observation towers, and more -- in all 48 states and Alaska, Hawaii, Puerto Rico and the Virgin Islands.
 Enrollees -- unmarried young men from families on relief -- lived in military-type camps supervised by regular and reserve Army officers and worked on projects organized by the Agriculture and Interior departments.